MetaCenterCloudPuppet/cesnet-hive/README.markdown

 Non-empty value will enable Hive settings needed to use Sentry authorization service.

-When sentry is enabled, yu will need also *hive* user added to *allowed.system.users* in Hadoop YARN containers.
+When sentry is enabled, you will need also *hive* user added to *allowed.system.users* in Hadoop YARN containers.

 ####`server2_hostname`